Frontier Communications (FTR) Q2 2017 Results - Earnings Call Transcript

 David Barden - Bank of America Merrill Lynch

 Hey, guys.
 Thanks for taking the question.
 I guess two if I could.
 The first one would be kind of related to the synergy realization question.
-As we look at the sequential consumer revenue compression, how do we think about the margin that's attached with that so that we can kind of understand the two moving parts, the revenue compression and margin-related – then offset by some of the synergies.
+As we look at the sequential consumer revenue compression, how do we think about the margin that's attached with that so that we can kind of understand the two moving parts, the revenue compression and margin-related – then offset by some of the synergies?

 And then the second question would be just on the commercial side.
 It's been – it appears to have stabilized.
 And I think, Dan, you mentioned that you were expecting that to continue to improve.
 So, kind of what are the growth "drivers" of the commercial side as we look into the second half and into 2018?
 Thanks.